mattmcnabb/O365ServiceCommunications/README.md

 #####Error Handling
 Some error handling may be needed to return helpful exceptions based on web request errors returned.
 These return codes are detailed in the API Overview

-#####Formatting
-I have started with the basic table formatting of the Event type.
-This will need to be fleshed out to include all format types for each custom object type (16 possible formats in all).